What’s Happening This Week

 Roald Dahl was born on this day in 1916.

 |Calendar Activity Type||Author & Text|

 Roald Dahl was born in Wales on September 13th, 1916.
 His first book for children, The Gremlins, was written in 1943.
 Following this, Dahl went on to write several of the most popular children's stories of the 20th century, including Charlie and the Chocolate Factory, Matilda, and James and the Giant Peach.
 Several of Dahl's stories, including these, have been made into motion pictures.
 He died in 1990.

 Have students adapt a Roald Dahl story to picture book format.
 Read a Roald Dahl story that has been adapted to film (Charlie and the Chocolate Factory, James and the Giant Peach, Matilda) Then show students the film.
-Have students use the Interactive Venn Diagram to compare and contrast the two versions, focusing on the images in the movie:
+Have students use the Interactive Venn Diagram or Mobile App to compare and contrast the two versions, focusing on the images in the movie:

 - How were the two experiences different?
 Similar?